 Abstract

 This paper draws on two sets of literature regarding the role of the central bank in pursuing price stability and inflation determinants in developing countries.
-Using an autoregressive distributed lag (ARDL) estimator with monthly data from January 1976 to December 2023, I examine the impact of climatic conditions on food inflation and overall inflation levels in Jamaica.
-This paper did find a connection between climatic conditions and inflation levels in Jamaica, as well as food inflation.
+Using an autoregressive distributed lag (ARDL) model with monthly data from January 1976 to December 2023, I examine the impact of climatic conditions on food inflation and overall inflation levels in Jamaica.
+This paper found a connection between climatic conditions and inflation levels in Jamaica, as well as food inflation.
 The results indicate that the adverse effects of climatic conditions on the food market severely constrain the price stability mandate of the Bank of Jamaica (BOJ).
-Therefore, in BOJ's pursuit of price stability, it would benefit from adopting a proactive stance towards climate shocks by supporting the greening of the agriculture sector to build its resilience to climate shocks, which would reduce price instability, by utilizing the monetary policy tools available to prime private and public finance rather than through direct lending.
+Therefore, in the BOJ's pursuit of price stability, it would benefit from adopting a proactive stance towards climate shocks by supporting the greening of the agriculture sector to build its resilience to climate shocks, which would reduce price instability, by utilizing the monetary policy tools available to prime private and public finance rather than through direct lending.
 This study contributes to the ongoing debate about the role of the central bank in fostering climate resilience while pursuing its objectives of price and financial stability in developing countries.

 Abstract